paultopia/stray-cites/README.md

 will require a little bit of change in structure.  line searcher will have to return a number and a list of years (or just a list of years?), dedash will have to pull out the years and repeatedly match them to the name (probably in an external function).  not so bad.
+Probably achievable by making another substring, this one between the index of the first dash dash found and the index of the first realname found, and then searching for dash-year pairs in there based on existing regex

+ALSO: test references do not contain any multi-author cites.  this will probably break. to do: 1) just get rid of ", et al" and ", et. al." in preprocessing.
+2) implement some way to look backward in the cite matches (just take index -2?) to see if there is a '&' or 'and' or ',', if so, look backward still further and grab previous name. do this recursively in a lookback function until it stops finding something formatted like a name.
+--Note however that this strategy will break on the following format: "Real word [and,%] Ref", but that's such bad grammar that I like to think I haven't done it.